AlexisBarrere/shotgun_metagenomics_workflow_Alexis_Barrere/README.md

 This reflects the actual execution environment, including input and output files, scripts, and results as stored under : `~/Stage_Copenhague/`

-**Note** : The GitHub repository mirrors the pipeline in a clean and reusable format, but the scripts refer to this original execution structure for clarity and reproducibility.
+>**Note 1** : The GitHub repository mirrors the pipeline in a clean and reusable format, but the scripts refer to this original execution structure for clarity and reproducibility.

+>**Note 2** : You can find all HTML reports and figures in PDF format by clicking on the following index : [Index for HTML reports & PDF files (figures)](https://alexisbarrere.github.io/shotgun_metagenomics_workflow_Alexis_Barrere/)

 ## Getting Started
 1. **Clone the repository** :